COVESA/dlt-daemon/doc/dlt_design_specification.md

     - other error condition
     - no error, all right
   - If sending failed, put this message in the ring buffer for later sending.
-  - Handle this error conditions.
+  - Handle these error conditions.

 #### Send network trace message

 During sending of a network trace message, the following things occur:

 - Auto-initialize DLT user library, if necessary
-- Check for trace status of network trace message to be send.
+- Check for trace status of network trace message to be sent.
 - If Trace status equals on:
   - Initialize DLT log structure
   - Set trace status in DLT log structure to network trace type of message